 In my world WiFi is King.
 It controls pretty much everything.

 If you want to travel long-term and work remotely you are going to have to get used to WiFi ruling your world.
 Need to book an Airbnb, I make the host do a speed test and send me the screenshot.
-Before I book a hotel I run a speed test, if it doesn’t pass I find a different hotel.
+Before I book a hotel I run a speed test, if it doesn’t pass I find a different hotel or rely on my Wifi hotspot to get me through.

 That’s not to say I don’t go to places without WiFi, it just means I have to plan these times and take the time off work.